 Reasonable accommodations will be provided as needed for individuals requesting assistive hearing devices, sign language interpreters or large-print materials.
 Individuals needing these types of accommodations may call the Information and Education Division at 800-720-6339 or 503-947-6002 at least 24 hours in advance of the meeting.

 Created by the Oregon Legislature in 1989, the Fish Restoration and Enhancement Program is funded by a surcharge on sport and commercial fishing licenses and commercial poundage fees.
-The program’s seven-member citizen board reviews fish restoration and enhancement project proposals and makes funding recommendations to the Oregon Fish and Wildlife Commission.
+The program’s seven-member citizen board reviews fish restoration and enhancement project proposals for salmon, steelhead, and sturgeon fishing habitat and makes funding recommendations to the Oregon Fish and Wildlife Commission.

-For more information on the Fish Restoration and Enhancement Program, or to view information regarding current R and E Program applications, visit www.dfw.state.or.us/fish/REor contact program coordinator Kevin Herkamp at (503) 947-6232.
+For more information on the Fish Restoration and Enhancement Program, Northwest sturgeon fishing guides or to view information regarding current R and E Program applications, visit www.dfw.state.or.us/fish/REor contact program coordinator Kevin Herkamp at (503) 947-6232.